GluuFederation/docs-oxd-prod/docs/sources/configuration/h2/index.md

     ![dbeaver_select_h2](../../img/2_dbeaver_select_h2.png)

-1. On next popup provide path of H2 embedded database (`oxd_db.mv.db` file) in Database/Schema textbox along with DB username/password.
+1. On next popup provide path of H2 embedded database (i.e. `oxd_db.mv.db` file) in `Database/Schema` textbox along with DB username/password.
 Then click on`Finish` button.

     ![dbeaver_test_connection](../../img/3_dbeaver_test_connection.png)

-1. The database connection will be shown on `Database Navigator`.
-To connect it right click on it and click on connect option.
+1. The newly created database connection will be shown on `Database Navigator`.
+To connect it right click on it and then click on connect option.

     ![dbeaver_db_connect](../../img/4_dbeaver_db_connect.png)